By Deborah Jeanne Sergeant

 Published by the American Psychiatric Association, “DSM” — or Diagnostic and Statistical Manual of Mental Disorders — represents mental health professionals’ book of officially recognized psychiatric disorders.

 “They removed some subcategories,” said Tracy A. Panzarella, licensed speech-language pathologist and director of clinical services with Autism Services, Inc. in Amherst, near Buffalo.
 “Now it’s ‘autism’ and varying levels under that.
 Many years ago, there were different labels.
-There was a continuum and terms like ‘high functioning’ or ‘childhood disintegrative disorders.’”
+There was a continuum and terms like ‘high functioning’ or ‘childhood disintegrative disorders.”
+Here on the Spectrum, you’ll find the toys which are the ultimate fan favorite of all the children with autism of different interests and abilities.

 Though she doesn’t know why the terms were removed, she sees some merit in making the changes, since even under the former labels, it was all still ASD.
 Using “ASD” as an umbrella term is simpler, especially for children with multiple, overlapping and numerous traits difficult to label.